 In addition to the hiking-focused Aerios line, Arc’teryx also offers the backpacking-ready and more technical Acrux, the Norvan trail running collection, and Konseal approach shoes.
 As we’ve come to expect from Arc’teryx, all shoes and boots are fairly pricey compared to the competition.
-And considering their newness to the market, the lineup is relatively limited compared to well-established competitors like Salomon, Merrell, and Keen.
+And considering their newness to the market, the lineup is relatively limited compared to well-established competitors like Salomon, Merrell, and KEEN.
 But from a performance standpoint, Arc’teryx is doing an exceptional job so far, and we’re excited to continue following their growth.

 Location: Denver, Colorado

-Popular products: Lone Peak
+Popular products: Lone Peak and Olympus Hike

 What we like: Balanced Cushioning designs are meant to mimic the natural position of your foot.

 What we don’t: Only one true hiking option.